 For example, if you expect students to work quietly for ten minutes while you work with a small group and then you actually work without any interruptions for fifteen minutes, be sure to reward the class with praise and maybe even a few extra minutes of “free” time.

 When you reward the expected behaviour, it doesn’t allow students to strive for exceptional.
 Your expectations should be the basic norms for any classroom.

 Keep the rewards simple and use an interval.
 This means at the beginning of the year reward the exceptional behaviour a few times a day for a week.
 Then change to once or twice a day for a week.
 Keep reducing the interval until it’s very random.
 This way students will strive to exceed the expectations.

 Time invested in your students will be paid back in huge rewards later.
-Get to know them.
-Get to know their likes and dislikes.
-Get to know their hobbies and their favourite sports teams.
+Get to know them: likes and dislikes, hobbies and favourite sports teams.
 Use this information to craft your lessons, to start conversations, or just to connect.

 When a student messes up and gets in trouble, instead of lecturing them, trying talking to them like a human first.
 You can get to the whole “I’m in trouble because…” part later.
 Your student needs to know that regardless of what they do wrong, they are still important to you and you still care about them unconditionally.